vanGoghhh/tp/docs/UserGuide.md

 ![help message 2](images/helpMessage2.png)

 Step 2.
-The *CANdidates* application will display the message "Opened help window" to indicate that the help window has been opened.
+The *CANdidates* application will show the message "Opened help window" in the *result display* to indicate that the help window has been opened.

 ![help message 3](images/helpMessage3.png)

 Step 3.
 The help window will appear as a pop-up and you may click on the "copy URL" button.
-This URL (link) will direct you to *CANdidates*'s user guide, which is this document!
+This URL (link) will direct you to *CANdidates*'s User Guide, which is this document!

 <br>